claudiabringaseverett/nd00333-capstone/starter_file/README.md

 ![hd-run-details-3](/starter_file/hd-run-details-3.png)
 ![hd-run-details-4](/starter_file/hd-run-details-4.png)

+As we can see from the screenshot above, HyperDrive tested many combinations of C and max_iter and the highest accuracy that our Logistic Regression Model acheived was 0.7888888888888889.
+To improve these results, we should handle the class imbalance in the dataset.

 ## Model Deployment
 Based on the previous results, I chose the Voting Ensemble model as it has the best Accuracy out of the two.
 To successfully deploy the model, we must have an InferenceConfig and an ACI Config.